- Hardware and Software Requirements

 In the Transform step, dbt is used to manage and run all the transformations, which are defined as queries in the Structured Query Language (SQL).
 Dbt is required for a SQL connector.

 A SQL connector requires a Microsoft SQL Server database.
-This database server is not provided as part of the UiPath Process Mining product.

 Refer to the Discover section in the Product lifecycle page for an overview of all supported apps, discovery accelerators, and connectors available for Process Mining.